Skip to content

 }

-Hover raises the button and grows a blue-tinted shadow, so it lifts toward you.
-Active flips the logic: the elevation shadow collapses, an inset dark shadow appears, and the whole thing scales down a hair — light now falls into it, the universal signal for "pressed."
-A snappy cubic-bezier(.2,.7,.2,1) keeps the motion crisp, and it all sits behind prefers-reduced-motion.
+On hover the button rises and grows a blue-tinted shadow, so it lifts toward you.
+Active flips the logic: the elevation shadow collapses, an inset dark shadow appears, and it scales down a touch.
+Light now falls into it, which is the universal signal for pressed.
+The cubic-bezier(.2,.7,.2,1) keeps the motion crisp, and it all sits behind prefers-reduced-motion.

 Tailwind, if you prefer